Flaws and All

-"Flaws and All" is a song by American recording artist Beyoncé, included on the 2007 deluxe edition of her second studio album, B'Day (2006).
+"Flaws and All" is a song recorded by American singer Beyoncé from the deluxe edition of her second studio album, B'Day (2006).
 It was composed by Ne-Yo, Shea Taylor, Beyoncé and Solange Knowles, while Beyoncé Knowles and Taylor produced it.
 In the R&B song, Beyoncé shows appreciation for the love given by her man, who sees through all of her flaws and loves her unconditionally.
 "Flaws and All" received positive reviews from critics, who lauded Beyoncé's emotion and vulnerability on the track.
 Some critics also noted that the song was better than some of the songs on the standard edition of B'Day.

 The music video was directed by Cliff Watts and Beyoncé for B'Day Anthology Video Album (2007).
 It features clips of a B'Day promotional ad by Wal-Mart pieced together, in which Beyoncé does not lip-sync the words of the song, but instead acts as if it were an everyday scenario.
 Beyoncé explained the concept for the video was to show a different side to her, that the paparazzi does not show and that fans would not normally see.
-Beyoncé performed "Flaws and All" on The Beyoncé Experience (2007), and the song was included on the live album The Beyoncé Experience Live (2007).
-It was also sung live on The Ellen DeGeneres Show in 2008 and during Beyoncé's show Revel Presents: Beyoncé Live in May 2012.
+Beyoncé performed "Flaws and All" on The Beyoncé Experience (2007), and was also sung by her on The Ellen DeGeneres Show, Revel Presents: Beyoncé Live (2012), and Renaissance World Tour (2023).

 Background

 "Flaws and All" was written by Ne-Yo, Shea Taylor, Beyoncé Knowles and her sister Solange Knowles.
 The R&B song was produced by Beyoncé Knowles and Taylor, and mixed by Jean-Marie Horvat at Oz Recording Studios, Valencia, California.
 "Flaws and All" was recorded by Jim Caruana, Shane Woodley and Robert "LB" Dorsey at Roc the Mic studio, New York City.
 Although the song was originally included on the re-release of B'Day, it was additionally included on compilation albums.
 In 2007 the song was included on Tyler Perry's Why Did I Get Married? soundtrack.
 In 2008, Beyoncé released the song on a compilation album dedicated to karaoke performances titled Beyoncé Karaoke Hits, Vol. I. Author Latrice Gleen references the song in a memoir titled My Life's Journey (2010).

+In a 2022 interview with Revolt, songwriter Ne-Yo revealed that 'Flaws and All' was originally written with Britney Spears in mind.
+In a later interview with Capital London in the UK, he explained that Spears did not attend the scheduled recording sessions, attributing this to her personal challenges at the time.